alanaberdeen/AIDA/README.md

 ## About

-This interface was built by Alan Aberdeen.
-It is a project of Jens Rittscher, Nasullah Khalid Alham and Alan Aberdeen at the University of Oxford, specifically the [Quantitative Biological Imaging Group](http://www.ludwig.ox.ac.uk/jens-rittscher-group-page).
+This application was built by Alan Aberdeen and Stefano Malacrino.
+It originated at the [Quantitative Biological Imaging Group](http://www.ludwig.ox.ac.uk/jens-rittscher-group-page), The University of Oxford.